How does it work?

 They look like any other hot water boiler and any other solar water heater.
 They are installed just like them - but they have an extra pipe out with clean drinking water.

-Our patented design is a number of heat conductive sheets with a spacer that forms a layer or evaporation+condensation chamber.
+Our patented design is a number of heat conductive sheets with a spacer that forms multiple layers or evaporation+condensation chambers.
 The stack of layers are tilted, so that water runs off by itself.
 Dirty (incl salt) water flows through each layer and heat energy is induced in the bottom layer - which then by itself gets transported through the layers by evaporation/condensation.

 This principle is know from any multiple effect distillation system.
 In our case it is working solely through gravity and thermodynamics.
 And it may be the worlds most effective of it's kind.